joe-speedboat/zimlet.com_zimbra_confidential_header/README.md

 1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
 2. Modify the Zimlet files in the `zimlet/com_zimbra_confidential_header` directory to add or modify functionality.
 3. Update the Zimlet version and other details in the `zimlet/com_zimbra_confidential_header/com_zimbra_confidential_header.xml` file.
-4. Build the Zimlet package: `./build.sh`
+4. Build the Zimlet package: `make`
 5. The built Zimlet package (`com_zimbra_confidential_header.zip`) will be available in the `build` directory.
 6. Follow the installation instructions above to install the modified Zimlet package on your Zimbra server.